puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 The last part of the bootstrap phase is running workflows.

+* `relay` creates a known workflows directory and installs workflows to install more core components, such as Vault.
-* `relay` runs all workflows provided by the user inside a known workflows directory.
+* `relay` runs all workflows inside the known workflows directory.
-    - We check if a known workflow directory exists
-    - If the directory exists, all YAML files are ran against the cluster

 The workflow directory hook is handy so we can further bootstrap a development environment for the SaaS or make sure any resources we want will automatically